adityarao04/Object-Detection-OpenCV/README.md

 ![](Normal.JPG)

-## After an Object was present in the view
+## After an object was present in the view
 ![](MovingObjDet.JPG)